Cruise this way: your guide to the ports of Southeast Asia

 And then there is the glorious food, as spicy as you can handle.
 The seat of power, the centre of Thai life, is also replete with the jaw-droppingly ornate Grand Palace complex.
 A tuk-tuk ride is a thrilling introduction to a city that will linger long in your memory.

-Whizzing through the Thai capital by tuk tuk © Mikel Iturbe Urretxa - Flickr Creative Commons
+Whizzing through the Thai capital by tuk tuk © Mikel Iturbe Urretxa - Flickr CC BY 2.0

 Phuket, the much eulogised 'Pearl of Thailand' and the country's largest island, is synonymous with relaxation.
 This is the tropical beach idyll writ large, with white sand beaches backed up by swaying palm trees and rugged temple-dotted mountains.